 3) Sit in the sun.

-According to the Vitamin D Council, vitamin D (which you gain from the sun), actually helps to improve your mood and energy levels, whilst decreasing depression.
+According to studies, vitamin D (which you gain from the sun), actually helps to improve your mood and energy levels, whilst decreasing depression.
 Ensuring that you get enough sun exposure each day is a good way to fight self-pity.